fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Hey Fredrik, do you think the frontend community will ever developer best practices the same way the backed community has ?
+Or do you think that’s impossible because frontend development is inherently chaotic ?

 > Hey Frederick, I don’t know if you’ve made a video covering this topic, but how would I stay motivated or avoid being bogged down from either being ignored from companies that I have applied to or being rejected?

 > Hi Frederick, I have a question for you. why technology giants (think google, amazon, facebook, ibm, etc) mostly use java and very few use .NET ?